-This prospectus qualifies the distribution of a minimum of Offered Shares and a maximum of Offered Shares pursuant to the Treasury Offering and up to Offered Shares pursuant to the Secondary Offering, in each case at the Offering Price of \$ per Offered Share for gross proceeds to the Company of \$ under the Minimum Offering and \$ under the Maximum Offering, and gross proceeds to the Selling Shareholder of up under the Secondary Offering.
-The Ordinary Shares offered by the Selling Shareholder pursuant to the to \$ Secondary Offering will only be sold if the maximum number of Ordinary Shares offered by the Company pursuant to the Treasury Offering has been sold.
+This prospectus qualifies the distribution of a minimum of 9,090,909 Offered Shares and a maximum of 18,181,818 Offered Shares pursuant to the Treasury Offering and up to 8,000,000 Offered Shares pursuant to the Secondary Offering, in each case at the Offering Price of US\$2.75 per Offered Share for gross proceeds to the Company of US\$25,000,000 under the Minimum Offering and US\$50,000,000 under the Maximum Offering, and gross proceeds to the Selling Shareholder of up to US\$22,000,000 under the Secondary Offering.
+The Ordinary Shares offered by the Selling Shareholder pursuant to the Secondary Offering (but not including Ordinary Shares issued upon the exercise of the Over-Allotment Option) has been sold.
 In this regard, the Company, CanArgo, the Selling Shareholder and the Agents entered into the Agency Agreement wherein the Agents agreed to obtain subscriptions for the Offered Shares on a "best efforts" basis.
 The Agents conditionally offer the Offered Shares, at the Offering Price if, as and when issued, sold and delivered by the Company subject to the conditions described in the Agency Agreement.
 The Agents have no obligation to purchase any of the Offered Shares.

-A cash commission equal to 6% of the aggregate gross proceeds of the Offerings ($\$ \bullet$ per Offered Share), for an aggregate cash commission of up to $\$ \bullet$ will be paid to the Agents.
+A cash commission equal to 6% of the aggregate gross proceeds of the Offerings (US\$0.165 per Offered Share), for an aggregate cash commission of up to US\$4,320,000 will be paid to the Agents.
 The cash commission will be paid by the Company and the Selling Shareholder on a pro rata basis based on the number of Offered Shares sold under the respective Offerings.

-As further consideration for the Agents' services in connection with the Treasury Offering, the Company has also agreed to grant to the Agents the Agents' Compensation Options, equal to 4.125% of the total number of Ordinary Shares sold in the Treasury Offering, each of which entitles certain of the Agents to acquire one Ordinary Share, subject to adjustment in certain circumstances, at an exercise price of \$ or per Ordinary Share, being \clubsuit % of the Offering Price, for a period of 18 months from the closing of the Treasury Offering.
+As further consideration for the Agents' services in connection with the Treasury Offering, the Company has also agreed to grant to certain of the Agents the Agents' Compensation Options, equal to 3.625% of the total number of Ordinary Shares sold under the Treasury Offering (including Ordinary Shares sold pursuant to the Over-Allotment Option), each of which will entitle such Agents to acquire one Ordinary Share, subject to adjustment in certain circumstances, at an exercise price of US\$2.75 per Ordinary Share for a period of 18 months from the closing of the Treasury Offering.
 This prospectus also qualifies the distribution of the Agents' Compensation Options.
 The Agents' Compensation Options will be allocated among certain of the Agents based on their respective sales of Ordinary Shares under the Treasury Offering.
-The Agents, however, will not receive a commission with respect to any sales of Offered Shares to officers and directors of the Company, CanArgo or the Selling Shareholder.

-The Offering Price was determined based upon arm's length negotiations among the Company, CanArgo and the Agents and is in Canadian dollars.
+The Offering Price was determined based upon arm's length negotiations among the Company, CanArgo and the Agents.
+The Offering Price is payable in U.S. dollars.
+See "Currency and Exchange Rates".

-Provided the Minimum Offering has been achieved, it is expected that the initial Closing of the Offerings will take place on or about \bullet , 2007, or such later date as the Company, the Selling Shareholder and the Agents may agree, but in any event no later than \bullet , 2007.
+Provided the Minimum Offering has been achieved, it is expected that the initial Closing of the Offerings will take place on or about June 27, 2007, or such later date as the Company, the Selling Shareholder and the Agents may agree, but in any event no later than July 6, 2007.